particle-iot/docs/src/content/hardware/expansion/about-serial.md

 One thing that you absolutely must never do is connect a Photon directly to a computer or other device using an actual RS232 interface.
 A converter is required and is described in the next section.

-Gen 3 devices including the Argon, Boron, and B Series SoM are not 5V tolerant and can only use 3.3V serial logic levels.
+Gen 3 devices including the Argon, Boron, and B-Series SoM are not 5V tolerant and can only use 3.3V serial logic levels.

 ## Interfacing to RS232 devices